rogino/COSCNotes/COSC367/Week 11 Games.md

 - Pruning does not affect the final result
 - An entire sub-tree can be pruned

-Worst case: if branches are ordered, no pruning takes place
+Worst case: if branches are ordered, no pruning takes place.

-Best case: each player's best move is the left-most child/evaluated first
+Best case: each player's best move is the left-most child/evaluated first.

 Good move ordering improves effectiveness.
 Examples: